Come see if Thailand is actually right for you.

 I spent four years producing content inside Bangkok hospitals, including time in operating theaters.
 My own story includes brain surgery at a Thai private hospital and helping friends through medical emergencies.

 As a Thai citizen, I am able to operate this business legally.
-I welcome the opportunity to help you with your adjustment to life in Thailand.
+If you're ready to find out whether Bangkok works for you, I'm the right person to show you.

 When the answer is yes.

 The scouting trip answers whether Thailand is the right move.
 Full relocation support is for when it is.
-Visa coordination, housing, healthcare setup, banking — the logistics of actually getting there, handled through vetted contacts.
+Visa coordination, housing, healthcare setup, banking.
+The logistics of actually getting there, worked through together.

 Full relocation support starts at $3,000.
 The scouting trip fee comes off the total.
 Specifics are discussed on the call.